begumaltunbas/E-Commerce-Website/README.md

 Features included are:
 Log in as user, sales manager, product manager or continue as guest.
-Sort, filter, search products accourding to ratings, prices etc.
+Sort, filter, search products according to ratings, prices etc.
 Sales manager can edit all orders, product manager can edit comments and prices of all products.
 Add products to basket, checkout.
 Change account information (password, address etc.)